Misfortune and Onyx Symbolism

 In ancient times, people used the red-and-white variety of onyx known as sard or sardonyx to counteract dark onyx.
 This red hue of this gem served as an antidote for melancholy and the bad dreams onyx could bring.

-The Bghai tribes of Myanmar kept spirit statues of stone in their homes.
+In The Curious Lore of Precious Stones, the mineralogist George F. Kunz noted that the Bghai tribes of Myanmar kept spirit statues of stone in their homes.
 They fed these spirits offerings of blood to sate them and keep them from feeding on their families.
-The Bghai carved many of these statues from onyx.
+The Bghai carved some of these statues from onyx.

 Despite onyx’s negative associations, cultures all over the world have created beautiful jewelry pieces and other objects from this material.
 For example, the celebrated Amber Room of St. Petersburg, Russia contained mosaics made from marble and onyx.
 The Ancient Greeks and Romans also carved stunning cameos from onyx as well as sardonyx.